Why pet insurance is even more important in your senior years

 The cost of pet insurance varies, depending on the type of cover you choose, and there are usually discounts for multiple pets should you have more than one you want to insure.
 Some breeds might attract higher premiums due to their known predisposition to inherited and other problems.

-The key benefits to taking out pet insurance with the Australian Seniors Insurance Agency include:
+The key benefits of Australian Seniors Pet Insurance include:

 - 10% seniors discounts for over 50s